Control plane scaling

 - You have workloads in different regions or datacenters that you want to manage centrally.

-- Your single Nomad cluster is struggling to handle the scale of your operations across multiple locations.
+- Your single Nomad Enterprise cluster is struggling to handle the scale of your operations across multiple locations.

 - You need to maintain separate clusters for compliance or organizational reasons, but still want a unified view and management capability.